mc186/omniprobe/README.md

 with new analytics and have additional useful capabilities both in development and planned.

 ## omniprobe
-omniprobe is a python wrapper around the functionality provided by logduration.
+omniprobe is a command-line python wrapper around the functionality provided by liblogDuration.
 It simplifies the process of setting up the environment and launching instrumented applications.
 The various environment variables are documented below, though they only need to be explicitly set by the user if logduration is needed in a context for which running the python wrapper is not feasible.